dscorbett/duployan-font/docs/variants.md

 https://github.com/notofonts/duployan/releases) or from [Google Fonts]( https://fonts.google.com/noto/specimen/Noto+Sans+Duployan).
 Noto Sans Duployan Unjoined is not an official Noto font.

+The non-Noto variants include the custom design axis CURS (“Cursive Joining”) in the STAT table.
+The Uncow variant has the axis value 0 and the Regular variant has the value 1.

 Ilo Snas Duployan adds some private use characters to make testing more convenient.
 They are only appropriate for testing the fonts during development.